Amusement Park Organisations

 • Joyland.
 Fantastic children's amusement park and American diner on Great Yarmouth seafront.

-• Knightly's Fun Fair.
-Based at the small North Wales seaside resort of Towyn, near Rhyl, Knightly's Fun Fair is a travelling-fair-style amusement park sandwiched between the sea and a railway line.
+• Knightly's Fun Park.
+Based at the small North Wales seaside resort of Towyn, near Rhyl, Knightly's Fun Park is a travelling-fair-style amusement park sandwiched between the sea and a railway line.
 The rides' transport is parked adjacent to the site, adding to the fairground atmosphere.
-The web site includes information on all the rides.

-• Knowsley Safari Park.
+• Knowsley Safari Experience.
 This Safari Park, near Prescot in Merseyside, is home to an expanding amusement park.

 • Milky Way Adventure Park.
 This mainly under cover fun park located at Clovelly, Devon, includes animal feeds, archery, miniature railway and golf driving range.
 Rides include a suspended coaster and dodgems.